nickbrewin/NC-RetroGames/Console Setup Instructions.md

 # NC-RetroGames Systems

 **Set-up Instructions- Please note that due to copyright laws I cannot provide the game playing software or the games themselves.
-However it is easy to do and i'm happy to help out if you encounter any issues!**
+However it is easy to do and i'm happy to help out if you encounter any issues!** NB: Video guides can be found in the How to Guides section

 **Install recalbox Operating system**
 Insert blank micro SD card into computer (Open the disc drive